AlejandroNo4/easy-trips-frontend/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- The design was based on [this one](https://www.behance.net/gallery/37706679/Circle-(Landing-page-Dashboard-Mobile-App), created by [Alexey Savitskiy](https://www.behance.net/alexey_savitskiy)

 ## 📝 License